NLnetLabs/rpki-deploy/terraform/krill-integration-demo/README.md

-_**Note:** Before you can use docker and docker-compose commands you must first tell docker and docker-compose to connect to the Docker daemon running on the Digital Ocean droplet.
+_**Note:** Before you can use docker and docker-compose commands you must first tell docker and docker-compose to connect to the Docker daemon running on the Digital Ocean droplet/AWS EC2 instance.
 This is done by setting environment variables.
 The terraform template has been designed to so that you can run the following `eval` commands at the shell prompt to manage these environment variables:_

     Set the env vars:    eval $(terraform output docker_env_vars) Unset the env vars:  eval $(terraform output unset_docker_env_vars)